erigontech/docs/src/advanced/block-prod.md

 # Block production

-How to propose and validate blockswith Erigon
+*How to propose and validate blocks with Erigon*

-Only remote miners are supported.
+Both remote miners and Caplin are supported.

+# Using remote miners

-To enable, add
+To enable remote miners , add the flags:

 ```bash
 --mine --miner.etherbase=...